Relations with Employees

 Human Rights Initiatives

-In line with one of our management principles, the creation of a frank and open-minded business culture, we are committed to developing a safe and sound working environment where each and every one of our employees can work in a motivated manner.
+Based on this foundation, in line with one of our management principles, namely the creation of a frank and open-minded business culture, we are committed to developing a safe and sound working environment where each and every one of our employees can work in a motivated manner.

 Respect for Human Rights and Prohibition of Discrimination